matter-labs/zksync-lite-docs/docs/dev/nfts.md

 "\nFactory: {FactoryAddressInHex}"
 ```

-2. The factory contract calls `registerNFTFactory` on the zkSync L1 smart contract with the signature.
+2. The factory contract calls `registerNFTFactoryCreator` on the zkSync L1 smart contract with the signature.
 3. zkSync smart contract validates the signature and emits an event with `factory_address` and `creator_address`.